1928 Fairfield murders: Bryan ranch murders

-In the morning hours of August 22, 1928, Leung, under the influence of "dope", either opium or cocaine, returned to the Bryan ranch, armed with a stockless .25-35 rifle (also described as a sawn-off shotgun).
+The murders took place in the morning hours of August 22, 1928, beginning either around 6:30 a.m., 8:30 a.m., or just after 9:00 a.m.
+Leung was armed with a stockless .25-35 rifle (also described as a sawn-off shotgun), and under the influence of "dope", either opium or cocaine.

 According to a police reconstruction, Leung first entered what was variously identified as an underground gambling room, or a dugout, where Wong Gee was reportedly smoking an opium pipe.
 At least one worker was also present, either playing a card game with Wong Gee, or looking to get the day's work orders.
 Leung opened fire, killing Wong Gee with a shot through the heart and fatally wounding worker Cheung Yueng, who crawled for the main door before succumbing to his wounds.
 The Oakland Tribune gave a different account, stating that Wong Gee (misspelled as "Ge Tong") was in the dugout to wake two sleeping workers, Cheung (named as "Chan Yim") and Wa Wey (named as "Wah Toy").
 Per this version, Wong Gee was killed while standing and Cheung was killed fully dressed on a bed, while Wa was shot in the back as he fled.
+Another recollection of the dugout shooting by the county sheriff, Jack Thornton, claimed that only two people, Wong Gee and Wong Wing Hong, were killed with shots to the torso.